-Virginia has had four standout seasons since Leen's arrival, highlighted by 31 NCAA qualifiers, eight ACC champions and four All-Americans as well as the 2015 ACC team championship.
+Virginia has had five standout seasons since Leen's arrival, highlighted by 36 NCAA qualifiers, nine ACC champions and four All-Americans as well as the 2015 ACC team championship.

 Virginia sent eight wrestlers to the NCAA Championships in 2014, including a program-record five national seeds.
 Nick Sulzer earned All-America honors for the second straight season, taking fourth place at 165 pounds.
 Sulzer and Blaise Butler (157) each claimed ACC championships as well.
 UVa went 18-3 in the regular season - the second-most dual wins in program history - and reached as high as No. 11 in the national polls.